An AI system to help scientists write expert-level empirical software: Results

-We first consider data analysis from single cell RNA sequencing (scRNA-seq), which has revolutionized our ability to dissect cellular heterogeneity, discover novel cell types, infer gene regulatory networks and developmental trajectories, and improve therapeutic target prioritization~\cite{jovic2022single}, enabling hundreds of millions of cells to be individually sequenced within thousands of datasets~\cite{svensson2018exponential,regev2017human,czi2025cz,zhang2025tahoe}.
-A major challenge required to jointly analyze many disparate datasets is to computationally remove complex batch effects present across samples while preserving the biological signal~\cite{stuart2019integrative}.
-Nearly 300 tools exist to perform batch integration of scRNA-seq data~\cite{zappia2018exploring}, and multiple benchmarks have been developed for assessing metrics of batch effect removal and conservation of biological variability~\cite{tran2020benchmark,chazarra2021flexible,luecken2022benchmarking,luecken2025}.
+Single-cell RNA sequencing (scRNA-seq) has revolutionized our ability to dissect cellular heterogeneity, discover novel cell types, infer gene regulatory networks and developmental trajectories, and improve therapeutic target prioritization~\cite{jovic2022single}, enabling hundreds of millions of cells to be individually sequenced within thousands of datasets~\cite{svensson2018exponential,regev2017human,czi2025cz}.
+A major challenge required to jointly analyze many disparate scRNA-seq datasets is to computationally remove complex batch effects present across samples while preserving biological signals~\cite{stuart2019integrative}.
+Nearly 300 tools exist to perform batch integration of scRNA-seq data~\cite{zappia2018exploring}, and multiple benchmarks have been developed for assessing metrics of batch effect removal and conservation of biological variability~\cite{tran2020benchmark,chazarra2021flexible,luecken2025}.

-To assess the performance of tree search on this task, we used the OpenProblems v2.0.0 batch integration benchmark~\cite{luecken2025}.
-As of July 2025, this active benchmark evaluates 15 state-of-the-art methods and 8 control methods on 13 different metrics that quantify both the ability to remove batch effects in the data and retain variability attributable to true biological differences in six CELLxGENE datasets spanning human and mouse~\cite{czi2025cz} (\figref{fig:batch_integration}a).
-To avoid overfitting to the benchmark, we used a separate dataset from CELLxGENE for hill climbing with \ourmethod (Methods,~\supfig{fig:dataflow_sc}).
-For each tree search run, we selected the best solution based on the performance on this training set, and report the performance on the holdout OpenProblems datasets, which contain in total 1,747,937 cells.
+To assess ERA performance on this task, we used the OpenProblems v2.0.0 batch integration benchmark~\cite{luecken2025}.
+As of July 2025, this active benchmark evaluates 15 state-of-the-art methods and eight control methods on 13 different metrics that quantify both the ability to remove batch effects in the data and retain variability attributable to true biological differences in six datasets spanning human and mouse~\cite{czi2025cz} (\figref{fig:batch_integration}a).
+To avoid overfitting to the benchmark, we used a separate dataset for ERA optimization (Methods,~\supfig{fig:dataflow_sc}).
+For each ERA run, we selected the best solution based on the performance on this training set, and report the performance on the holdout OpenProblems datasets (n=1,747,937 total cells).
 We prompt the LLM with a description of the single cell batch integration problem, code for reading in the dataset, code for evaluation metrics, and optional text with a particular research idea.